 How does Iodine Supplementation work?

 The thyroid gland cannot tell the difference between stable and radioactive iodine and will absorb both.
 The good iodine source works by blocking radioactive iodine from entering the thyroid.
 When a pet is given a stable iodine source, the stable iodine gets absorbed by the thyroid.
 The thyroid gland becomes “full” and cannot absorb any more radioactive Iodine from the environment.

 Can my pet be given Potassium Iodide?

 Yes, you can, however this medication may cause undesirable side-effects.
-Considering that the radiation fallout in most parts of the world are low, I would not recommend it at the present situation in North America.
-Even most areas of Japan, it may be safer to go for a natural Iodine source alternative with the exception of area’s where radioactivity is high.
+Considering that the radiation fallout in most parts of the world is low, I would not recommend it at the present time in North America.
+Even in most areas of Japan, it may be safer to go for a natural Iodine source alternative with the exception of areas where radioactivity is high.

 Some general side effects caused by KI may include intestinal upset, allergic reactions (possibly severe), rashes, and inflammation of the salivary glands.

-Can GreenMin reduce the chances of harm caused radioactive Iodine?
+Can GreenMin reduce the chances of harm caused by radioactive Iodine?

 Where can I learn more about GreenMin?